traefik/traefik/docs/configuration/acme.md

 !!! note
     If `TLS-SNI-01` challenge is used, `acme.entryPoint` has to be reachable by Let's Encrypt through the port 443.
     If `HTTP-01` challenge is used, `acme.httpChallenge.entryPoint` has to be defined and reachable by Let's Encrypt through the port 80.
-    The redirection is fully compatible with the HTTP-01 challenge.
-You can use redirection with HTTP-01 challenge without problem.
     These are Let's Encrypt limitations as described on the [community forum](https://community.letsencrypt.org/t/support-for-ports-other-than-80-and-443/3419/72).

 ### `storage`